Everything You Always Wanted to Know About SD-WAN Architecture (But Were Afraid to Ask)

 Another example of an SD-WAN application is an analytics engine that crunches through network data looking for suspicious activity.
 This intrusion detection system recognizes malware traffic based on the flows tracked by a controller and sends instructions to automatically isolate those packets before they can infect the network.4

-Other things you always wanted to know
+Other things you always wanted to know about SD-WAN architecture

 The functional separation of application, control, and data planes is just the architectural starting point for SD-WAN.
 Technologies needed to make it all work include protocols for inter-layer (inter-plane) communication, network virtualization, automation and orchestration through programmability, and others.5 Network virtualization is an especially interesting subject with tunneling in virtual privacy, overlays, etc. But those topics will have to wait for another day, another blog post, and another quirky theme.